Trends In Eco-friendly Practices: Market Insights, Innovations & FAQs | Bioleader® Insights

 How Home Composting Works

 Layering: A balanced mix of green waste (food scraps, grass clippings) and brown waste (dry leaves, cardboard, paper) is added.
-Aeration: The compost pile is turned regularly to ensure oxygen circulation — eco-friendly practices.
+Aeration: The compost pile is turned regularly to ensure oxygen circulation.
 Moisture Control: Water is occasionally added to maintain an optimal moisture level.
 Decomposition: Microorganisms break down the materials over several weeks to months, creating nutrient-rich compost.

 Related Insights